Cloud-based software projects should employ multiple environments. These

 and they typically have very different operator-access permissions.

-For example, the development team may have full access to the
+For example, the development team might have full access to the

 environment, but only limited access to the